tooleks/tooleks-js/README.md

 #### `waitUntil` function

-The `waitUntil` function returns `Promise` that will be resolved when the passed callback will return truthy value and rejected when the passed callback will throw an error.
+`waitUntil` function returns `Promise` that will be resolved when the passed callback will return truthy value and rejected when the passed callback will throw an error.

 ```JavaScript
 const {waitUntil} = require("tooleks");